minio/kes-docs/content/integrations/entrust-keycontrol.md

 ### Generate a new API key

-The client application needs some credentials to access the KES server.
+The client application requires credentials in order to access the KES server.
 The following command generates a new API key.

 ```sh {.copy}